 Our original research findings as well as conservation practices that we implement are developed in partnership with high caliber institutions and individuals who are world leaders in their own fields.
 Our robust methods and practices in wildlife conservation are being increasingly adopted by the National Governments as well as non-governmental conservation organizations across Asia.
 Thus, leveraging our impact on wildlife conservation way beyond India’s biogeographic boundaries.

 The tiger (Panthera tigris) has been the flagship species for biodiversity and wildlife conservation in India since 1972.
 India has led global efforts to save tigers in terms of commitment and investments.
 Today over 50% of the world’s wild tigers are found in India, although less than 25% of their remaining habitat is in the country.

-WCS – India Program has played a significant role in tiger recovery efforts in the country since 1988.
+WCS – India has played a significant role in tiger recovery efforts in the country since 1988.
 Through unmatched scientific rigor, we have been in the forefront of understanding tigers.
 We have applied this science to save tigers on ground through extensive ecological surveys and conservation intervention projects.
-By developing cutting-edge methodologies and better conservation models and by sharing these freely with others, WCS – India Program has multiplied its conservation impact several fold world-wide.
+By developing cutting-edge methodologies and better conservation models and by sharing these freely with others, WCS – India has multiplied its conservation impact several fold world-wide.